joranquinten/gulp-hugo/README.md

 This task only performs the build actions of the prod task, with no automated browser loading en no watching of files.

 #### prod:test
-This tast runs the build process before performing the e2e test.
+This task runs the build process before performing the e2e test.
 It calls the prod:nowatch task, so no other automated tasks are running in the background.

+#### clean:all
+Cleans both development and production environments.
+This is irreversible.
+(Calls upon clean:dev and clean:prod.)

 ### Task components